 What is NRF’s prediction for holiday sales growth this year?

-NRF expects holiday retail sales in November and December — excluding automobiles, gasoline and restaurants — to increase between 4.3 and 4.8 percent over 2017.
-Total spending is expected to range from $717.45 billion to $720.89 billion.
+NRF expects holiday retail sales in November and December — excluding automobile dealers, gasoline stations and restaurants — to increase between 3.8 percent and 4.2 percent over 2018.
+Total spending is expected to reach between $727.9 billion and $730.7 billion.

 How much have holiday sales grown in the last few years?

-Holiday sales increased by 5.3 percent in 2017 and 3.2 percent in 2016.
-During a booming economy, holiday sales can increase significantly as they did in 2004 when they grew by 6.8 percent.
-They can also decrease during an economic downturn as they did in 2008 when the industry reported sales dropped 4.6 percent over the previous year.
-On average, holiday sales have increased 3.9 percent on average over the past five years.
+Holiday sales during 2018 grew 2.1 percent over the year before, an unusually small increase amid a government shutdown, stock market volatility, tariffs and other issues.
+That was less than half the 5.2 percent growth seen during the 2017 holiday season.
+During a booming economy, holiday sales can increase significantly, as they did in 2004 when they grew 6.8 percent.
+They can also decrease during an economic downturn as they did in 2008, when holiday sales dropped 4.7 percent from the previous year.
+This year’s forecast would top the 3.7 percent average over the past five years.

 Will NRF change its holiday forecast throughout the course of the holiday season?

-How do NRF’s surveys differ from its forecast?
+How do NRF’s holiday forecast differ from its holiday surveys?

-NRF tallies total retail industry sales from November and December — 61 days — to determine holiday sales.
-Holidays during this period include Thanksgiving, Christmas, Hanukkah and Kwanzaa.
-In 2018 there are 32 days from Thanksgiving to Christmas Eve, which includes five weekends.
-Christmas falls on a Tuesday this year, meaning the weekend before Christmas will likely be one of the busiest of the year.
+NRF tallies retail sales — excluding automobile dealers, gasoline stations and restaurants — from November 1 through December 31 to determine holiday sales.
+Holidays during that period include Thanksgiving, Christmas, Hanukkah and Kwanzaa.
+In 2019 there are 25 days from Black Friday (the traditional kickoff of holiday shopping) through Christmas Eve, including four weekends.
+Christmas falls on a Wednesday this year, meaning the weekend before Christmas will likely be one of the busiest of the year.

-Retail industry sales include store-based and online sales from a broad range of retail categories including, discount stores, department stores, grocers, specialty stores and non-store sales but exclude sales at automotive dealers, gas stations and restaurants.
+Retail sales as defined by NRF include both store-based and online purchases in a broad range of retail categories including discount stores, department stores, grocers and specialty stores but exclude purchases at automotive dealers, gasoline stations and restaurants.

-Why are many retailers putting holiday merchandise on the shelves so early?
+Why do retailers put holiday merchandise on the shelves so early?

 Each year about 40 percent of consumers begin their holiday shopping before Halloween.
-While most retailers do not begin holiday advertising until at least October or November, they recognize that many people like shopping early to spread out spending.
-As a result, many retailers are putting holiday merchandise on the shelves in September – specifically decorations and greeting cards, which many people buy months in advance.
+While most retailers do not begin holiday advertising until at least October, they recognize that many people like shopping early to spread out their spending.
+As a result, many retailers begin putting holiday merchandise on the shelves in September, especially decorations and greeting cards, which many people buy months in advance.

-Are the deals and store openings cutting into black Friday’s sales momentum?
+Are deals and store openings cutting into Black Friday’s sales momentum?

 There is no question that heavy discounting early in the holiday sales season — both online and in stores — along with retailers opening their doors on Thanksgiving Day have cut into Black Friday sales.
-However, Black Friday remains the “official” kick-off to the holidays and an important tradition for millions of shoppers across the country.
-There is no indication that will change in the foreseeable future.
+However, Black Friday weekend remains the unofficial kickoff to the holidays and is an important tradition for millions of shoppers across the country.
+There is no indication that this will change in the foreseeable future.

 What role do Cyber Monday and Black Friday play in the holiday season?

 Black Friday and Cyber Monday are part of the five-day shopping event that begins on Thanksgiving Day and continues through the following Monday.
-Together these five-days represent some of the busiest shopping days of the year as consumers browse and buy on-line, in-stores and increasingly, on their mobile devices.
-In 2017 an estimated 174.6 million consumers shopped over thanksgiving weekend spending $335 on average.
+Together these five days represent some of the busiest shopping days of the year as consumers browse and buy online, in stores and, increasingly, on smartphones and other mobile devices.
+In 2018, an estimated 165 million people shopped during the period, spending an average $313.

-Black November is a term coined by a variety of retailers who are offering Black Friday deals as early as November 1 in response to consumers’ desire to get a head start on their holiday shopping.
-Retailers are participating in this action by offering special deals on key holiday gifts such as toys, home electronics, consumer electronics, apparel and much more.
-These special deals can be found both online and in stores.
+Black November is a term coined by a variety of retailers offering Black Friday deals as early as November 1 in response to consumers’ desire to get a head start on holiday shopping.
+Participating retailers offer special deals on key holiday gifts such as toys, consumer electronics, apparel and more.
+These deals can be found both online and in stores.

 Is NRF affiliated with Small Business Saturday?

-NRF is not officially affiliated with Small Business Saturday, however, we greatly support any initiative to recognize the millions of small retail business establishments and their contributions to the economy and their communities.
-In fact, 90 percent of all U.S. retail companies employ 100 people or fewer.
+NRF is not officially affiliated with Small Business Saturday but supports any initiative to recognize the millions of small retail business establishments and their contributions to the economy and their communities.
+An estimated 90 percent of all U.S. retail companies employ 100 people or fewer.

 What’s the difference between shopping and purchasing?

-At NRF, we define shopping as the intent to purchase by browsing for items online and in stores.
-Purchasing is the act of buying a product, whether online or in stores.
+NRF, defines shopping as browsing items with the intent to purchase, whether online or in stores.
+Purchasing is the act of actually buying a product.